wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 Cannot be accessed from unprivileged context (not content-accessible)
 Will throw a DOM security error if called without chrome privileges.

-@param aType     The event type: "compositionstart", "compositionend" or
-                 "compositionupdate".
-@param aData     The data property value.
-Note that this isn't applied
-                 for compositionstart event because its value is the
-                 selected text which is automatically computed.
-@param aLocale   The locale property value.

 #### Parameters ####